Anne La Flamme

 Anne Camille La Flamme is a New Zealand immunologist.
 She is currently a professor at the Malaghan Institute at Victoria University of Wellington in New Zealand.

+Biography

+La Flamme earned her BSc at Massachusetts Institute of Technology (MIT), in Cambridge, Massachusetts.

-She has a MSc entitled 'Interleukin-2 production by transgenic Trypanosoma cruzi : molecular and biochemical characterization' and a PhD entitled 'Trypanosoma cruzi-infected macrophages are defective in class II antigen presentation,' both from the University of Washington.
+She has a MSc thesis entitled 'Interleukin-2 production by transgenic Trypanosoma cruzi : molecular and biochemical characterization' and a PhD dissertation entitled 'Trypanosoma cruzi-infected macrophages are defective in class II antigen presentation,' both from the University of Washington in Seattle, Washington.